Four-manifolds, geometries and knots: Some general results

 \begin{theorem} Let $M$ be a $PD_4$-complex and $B$ and $F$ aspherical closed surfaces.
 Then $M$ is homotopy equivalent to the total space of an $F$-bundle over $B$ if and only if $\chi(M)=\chi(B)\chi(F)$ and $\pi=\pi_1 (M)$ is an extension of $\pi_1 (B)$ by $\pi_1 (F)$.
 Moreover every extension of $\pi_1 (B)$ by $\pi_1 (F)$ is realized by some surface bundle, which is determined up to isomorphism by the extension. \end{theorem}

 \begin{proof} The conditions are clearly necessary.
 Suppose that they hold.
-If $\zeta\pi_1 (F)=1$ each homomorphism $\xi:\pi_1(B)\to Out(\pi_1(F))$ corresponds to an unique equivalence class of extensions of $\pi_1(B)$ by $\pi_1(F)$, by Proposition 11.4.21 of [Ro].
+If $\zeta\pi_1 (F)=1$ each homomorphism $\xi:\pi_1(B)\to Out(\pi_1(F))$ corresponds to an unique equivalence class of extensions of $\pi_1(B)$ by $\pi_1(F)$ \cite[Proposition 11.4.21]{[Ro]}.
 Hence there is an $F$-bundle $p:E\to B$ with $\pi_1(E)\cong\pi$ realizing the extension, and $p$ is unique up to bundle isomorphism.
-If $F=T$ then every homomorphism $\xi:\pi_1(B)\to GL(2,\mathbb{Z})$ is realizable by an extension (for instance, the semidirect product $Z^2\rtimes_\xi\pi_1(B)$) and the extensions realizing $\xi$ are classified up to equivalence by $H^2(\pi_1(B);(Z^2)^\xi)$.
+If $F=T$ then every homomorphism $\xi:\pi_1(B)\to GL(2,\mathbb{Z})$ is realizable by an extension (for instance, the semidirect product $\mathbb{Z}^2\rtimes_\xi\pi_1(B)$) and the extensions realizing $\xi$ are classified up to equivalence by $H^2(\pi_1(B);(\mathbb{Z}^2)^\xi)$.
 As $B$ is aspherical the natural map from bundles to group extensions is a bijection.
 Similar arguments apply if $F=Kb$.
 In all cases the bundle space $E$ is aspherical, and so $\pi$ is an $FF$ $PD_4$-group.
-Such extensions satisfy the Weak Bass Conjecture, by Theorem 5.7 of [Co95].
-Hence $M\simeq E$, by Corollary 3.5.1. \end{proof}
+Such extensions satisfy the Weak Bass Conjecture \cite[Theorem 5.7]{[Co95]}.
+Hence $M\simeq{E}$, by Corollary 3.5.1. \end{proof}

-Such extensions (with $\chi(F)<0$) were shown to be realizable by bundles in [Jo79].
+Such extensions (with $\chi(F)<0$) were shown to be realizable by bundles in \cite{[Jo79]}.